IPLSplatoon/vue-components/docs/editing-docs.md

 # Editing Documentation

 To view documentation locally, run `yarn docs:dev`.
-New pages can be added to the `docs-new` directory, and the navigation sidebar can be edited in the `docs-new/.vitepress/config.mts` file.
+New pages can be added to the `docs` directory, and the navigation sidebar can be edited in the `docs/.vitepress/config.mts` file.

 The documentation is built into a static web page by running `yarn docs:build`.
 The built documentation can be previewed by running `yarn docs:preview`.

-To add additional code examples, create a Vue component in the `docs-new/examples` directory.
+To add additional code examples, create a Vue component in the `docs/examples` directory.

 ```vue
 <template>